Understanding your gas or electricity bill

 4 Payments received.
 This records the payments you’ve made since the last bill or statement.
 If it’s a bill, your payment(s) to pay off the last bill should be recorded here.
 If it’s a statement, you should see all your monthly direct debits or your top ups.
 Contact your supplier if any of these payments are.

-5 Previous Account Balance.
+5 Previous account balance.
 This is the outstanding balance from the last bill or statement less any payments made since.
 On a bill this figure will be £0.00 if you have paid off your previous bill.
 On a direct debit statement this figure should be a considerable credit of all of payments received.

 6 Charges for this period (including VAT).
 This records the total costs incurred of all the gas and/or electricity used within this billing period.
 To see more about how this is calculated see sections 13-15 below.